ThijsvanB/EDGroup249/Code/Tests/README.md

-This file contains test script or files to test individual components of the code
+This folder contains test script or files to test individual components of the code